shaq31415926/python_tech_basics/tech_basics_two/13Lecture/README.md

-# Tech Basic II Exam project
+# Sarah Haq's Tech Basic II Exam project

-This repository contains Sarah Haq's Tech Basics II Exam Project code.
+This repository contains my Tech Basics II Exam Project code.
 I have built a MVP for an Online Pet App:

 - The first page is a homepage
 - If the user clicks on the new page button, this will ask the user some information about thesemlves and then is stored xx